 Filing as Married

-If you were married or in a common-law relationship in the tax year for which you are filing, you must note your status as married in the “information about you” section of your tax return, including information about your spouse – their name, social insurance number, net income and employment status.
+If you were married or in a common-law relationship in the tax year for which you are filing, you must note your status as in the “information about you” section of your tax return, including information about your spouse – their name, social insurance number, net income and employment status.
 Your tax preparation software may include an option to prepare a ‘coupled’ return, which means you enter the information for you and your spouse together but you file separately once you have completed your tax return.
 By using this method, the software maximizes the benefits for the couple as a whole while still generating two separate returns.
 If your spouse claims credits, such as the CCB, or GST/HST, or if they owe any payments, you must report that as well.

 Disadvantages and Advantages of Filing as Married

 Transfers are another way to lower the tax payable overall for a couple.
 For example, if your spouse attended university and doesn’t require the entire tuition credit to lower his or her tax payable, you may be able to claim part of this expense on your own return.
 Other potential transfers include the disability amount, the pension income amount, and the age amount.
 Similarly, if your partner’s income is below a certain threshold, you may claim an additional tax credit.
 You can pool your medical expenses and apply the deduction to the tax return of the partner who can use it more effectively.
 Charitable donations can also be combined.
 Learn more about transferable tuition amounts in the CRA link.

 Filing Coupled Returns